Choosing a livestreaming destination can be a difficult decision to make. Should you go live on Facebook or Twitter? What about YouTube versus Twitch?

 Although multistreaming and simulcasting are similar, and often used interchangeably, there are some key differences in the origin and meaning of the two words.

 Simulcasting is a term that was originally used to describe simultaneously broadcasting a radio show or television program on various stations.
-As technology has advanced and livestreaming to multiple platforms has become a possibility, the word “multistreaming” has been used as a way to specifically describe livestreaming to multiple destinations simultaneously (ie: Facebook, YouTube, and so on).
+As technology has advanced with software like OBS Studio and livestreaming to multiple platforms has become a possibility, the word “multistreaming” has been used as a way to specifically describe livestreaming to multiple destinations simultaneously (ie: Facebook, YouTube, and so on).

 Multistreaming offers unique advantages over livestreaming to a single destination.
 From growing your audience to streamlining comments in one location, multistreaming provides a variety of benefits.